-No matter which of the many careers in the construction industry you choose, you’ll soon realise that every role in building and construction is integral to the industry.
+No matter which of the many careers in the construction industry you choose, you’ll soon realize that every role in building and construction is integral to the industry.

-Many trades are dependent on each other, which is clearest on building sites – certain jobs must be completed before the next team moves in.
+Many trades are dependent on each other, which is clearer on building sites – certain jobs must be completed before the next team moves in.